 On October 15, 2015 (the "Petition Date"), SGB and its subsidiaries voluntarily filed for reorganization under Chapter 11 of the Bankruptcy Code, in the United States Bankruptcy Court for the Southern District of New York (the "Bankruptcy Court").
 The Company made the Chapter 11 filing because approximately \$5,405,010 in secured debt was due and owing, and the Company was unable to repay or refinance this debt.
 After the Petition Date, the Company continued to operate in the ordinary course of business as a debtor in possession.
 On April 12, 2016, the Company filed a disclosure statement and the Plan, along with a motion seeking approval of the disclosure statement by the Bankruptcy Court.
 Among other things, the Plan provided that: (i) all administrative and priority claims would be paid in full in cash, (ii) all of the Company's trade creditors would be paid in cash, 50% at closing and the remaining 50% in two installments, with interest, (iii) all of the Company's existing secured debt would be converted into 1,801,670 shares of Preferred Stock, after giving effect to the Company's 1-for-3 reverse stock split, and (iv) holders of the Company's Former Common Stock would receive 163,901 shares of New Common Stock.
 In accordance with the Plan, notice was given to those persons entitled to vote on the Plan, and the Plan was unanimously approved by all persons who voted on it.
 The Plan was confirmed by order of the Bankruptcy Court dated June 3, 2016.
-The Plan became effective on June 30, 2016 (the "Effective Date"), whereupon SGB emerged from bankruptcy and the terms of the Plan was able to pay all of its trade creditors in full and convert \$5,405,010 of secured debt into equity.
+The Plan became effective on June 30, 2016 (the "Effective Date"), whereupon SGB emerged from bankruptcy and the terms of the Plan were implemented.
+The Company operated in the ordinary course of business between the Petition Date and the Effective Date and was able to pay all of its trade creditors in full and convert \$5,405,010 of secured debt into equity.
 Accordingly, the Company emerged from the bankruptcy without damage to its relationships with its vendors and other suppliers and with a stronger balance sheet.